Training Programs

 Postgraduate Social Work Fellowship

 CAS offers a two-year Postgraduate Social Work Fellowship in relational psychodynamic and attachment-based psychotherapy approaches.
 Applications will be accepted and offers will be presented on a rolling basis until all positions are filled.
-We anticipate three open positions for the 2026-2028 Fellowship.
+We anticipate up to three open positions for the 2026-2028 Fellowship.
 The Fellowship will start the week of August 24th with a required orientation and initial supervision meetings.
 Full programming will start on September 1, 2026.
+Application will be accepted starting January 1st with an application deadline of March 1st.
+Interviews will be scheduled and offers will be presented on a rolling basis, so it is possible that all positions will be filled prior to March 1st.
 Applicants must attain an MSW by the Fellowship start date.
 See the Postgraduate Social Work Fellowship Brochure for additional information, including salary, benefits, and application requirements.

 Applicants who will have one year of postgraduate experience in an adult outpatient setting by the Fellowship start date and have completed prior coursework or training in psychodynamic theory may apply as Advanced Postgraduate Fellows.
 Advanced Postgraduate Fellows will enter the second year of the Fellowship to build on their prior training.
 See the Advanced Postgraduate Fellowship Brochure for additional information.